APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 11. Click on the **Create** button to deploy a model that you will be playing around with as you proceed.

-## Task 2: Create an Azure AI Search resources
+## Task 2: Create an Azure AI Search Resources

 #### Creating AI Search service